Alan W. Livingston: Capitol Records

 Within a few years, Livingston moved on to the adult music arena and became vice president in charge of all creative operations of the company.
 He signed Frank Sinatra when Sinatra was at a low point in his career.
 Livingston wanted Sinatra to work with arranger Nelson Riddle, however Sinatra was reluctant to do so out of his loyalty to Axel Stordahl with whom he had worked for most of his career.
 The first Sinatra/Stordahl recordings for Capitol failed to produce the magic Livingston and producer Voyle Gilmore were looking for, and Sinatra agreed to try a session with Billy May on April 30, 1953, but instead Livingston booked Riddle, telling Sinatra that May had to unexpectedly leave town for a live performance.
 The impact was immediate, producing the classic "I've Got the World on a String".
 However, it was "Young at Heart" that became the defining moment in Sinatra's comeback, peaking at #2 during its 22-week run on the charts in the spring of 1954.

 Livingston was credited as the creative force responsible for Capitol Records' growth from net sales of $6 million per year to sales in excess of $100 million per year.

 He was also officially credited as the inspiration for the distinctive Capitol Records Tower, completed in April 1956, noted for being the first circular office building in the world.

 Livingston is also responsible for what have come to be known as the "Butcher Covers."
 When The Beatles released their 1966 album Yesterday and Today it was initially released with a surreal Robert Whitaker cover photograph depicting the group draped in slabs of meat and dismembered doll parts.
 Protests from record dealers forced Capitol to immediately recall the album and re-issue it with a new cover.
-The original covers, in any condition, have become highly sought after collectors items.
+The original covers, in any condition, have become highly sought-after collector's items.
 Shortly after the controversy erupted, Livingston took home a box containing both mono and stereo copies of the original "Butcher cover" albums, sealed and in pristine condition.
-They remained in storage at the Livingston home, untouched, for the next twenty years until Livingston's son Christopher revealed their existence when he brought several of the albums to sell at a Beatlefest convention in 1987.
+They remained in storage at the Livingston home, untouched, for the next twenty years until Livingston's son Peter revealed their existence when he brought several of the albums to sell at a Beatlefest convention in 1987.
 These Butcher covers are considered the best examples of these albums and currently command a premium price upwards of $20,000.